Is Yuca Healthy? A nutrition breakdown of yuca.

 Potential Health Drawbacks of Yuca

 Culturally, we tend to do this anyway.
-We often eat yuca with eggs, meat, or cheese.
+We often eat yuca with eggs, meat, beans, or cheese.
 Some examples are yuca con chicharron, pão de queijo, or sancocho.

 Yuca should be soaked, dried in the sun, boiled, fermented, or grated with roasting before consumption to release the harmful chemicals, per a study in The Lancet